-During Fall & Spring Semesters, the Library closes for Chapel services on Tuesdays and Thursdays from 10am to 11am.
+During semesters, Archives & Special Collections closes for Chapel services on Tuesdays and Thursdays from 10:30 AM to 11:30 AM.

 The Seminary Library is housed in the Emery B. Denny Building which was first constructed in 1958 to replace the Heck-Williams Building (1878) which was razed in 1957.
 It was dedicated and named in 1969 in honor of Dr. Emery B. Denny, former Chief Justice of the Supreme Court of North Carolina, former trustee, and a long time friend and supporter.
 It underwent a major enlargement and renovation in 1977.
 In 2008, the interior front area was renovated and redecorated and more renovations are slated for the near future.